Ecos-platform/FMU4j/README.md

 FMU4j is a software package for the JVM that enables export of models compatible with FMI 2.0 for Co-simulation.

+Linux and Windows are supported.

+Note that Python 3.7 < is known to cause issues on Windows.
+FMUs might not work in that environment.

 Get started using [this](https://github.com/Vico-platform/fmu4j_template) template repository.

 #### JFrog artifactory